microsoft/vscode/README.md

-# Visual Studio Code - Open Source
+# Code - Open Source

 [![Build Status](https://travis-ci.org/Microsoft/vscode.svg?branch=master)](https://travis-ci.org/Microsoft/vscode)
 [![Build Status](https://ci.appveyor.com/api/projects/status/vuhlhg80tj3e2a0l/branch/master?svg=true)](https://ci.appveyor.com/project/VSCode/vscode)
 [![Coverage Status](https://img.shields.io/coveralls/Microsoft/vscode/master.svg)](https://coveralls.io/github/Microsoft/vscode?branch=master)
 [![Gitter](https://img.shields.io/badge/chat-on%20gitter-blue.svg)](https://gitter.im/Microsoft/vscode)

-[VS Code](https://code.visualstudio.com) is a new type of tool that combines the simplicity of a code editor with what developers need for their core edit-build-debug cycle.
+Code is a new type of tool that combines the simplicity of a code editor with what developers need for their core edit-build-debug cycle.
 Code provides comprehensive editing and debugging support, an extensibility model, and lightweight integration with existing tools.

-VS Code is updated monthly with new features and bug fixes.
-You can download it for Windows, Mac and Linux on [VS Code's website](https://code.visualstudio.com/Download).
-To get the latest releases everyday, you can install the [Insiders version of VS Code](https://code.visualstudio.com/insiders).
-This builds from the master branch and is updated at least daily.

 <p align="center">
   <img alt="VS Code in action" src="https://cloud.githubusercontent.com/assets/11839736/16642200/6624dde0-43bd-11e6-8595-c81885ba0dc2.png">
 </p>

+Code is updated monthly with new features and bug fixes.
+You can download sources of released versions from [GitHub Releases](https://github.com/Microsoft/vscode/releases).
+Building binaries for Windows, OS X and Linux [instructions](https://github.com/Microsoft/vscode/wiki/How-to-Contribute#build-and-run-from-source) are avaiable, but precompiled packages are not distributed here (see Related Products below).

 The [`vscode`](https://github.com/microsoft/vscode) repository is where we do development and there are many ways you can participate in the project, for example: